kjellalmgren/pingservices/pingservices-readme.md

 # Project Docker container on raspberry PI 3 cluster

-We should update this documentation 2017-07-29 Kjell Almgren to be more of a step guide...
+We should update this documentation to be more of a step guide...

-## HypriotOS 64bit armv8
+## HypriotOS 64-bits armv8

 We will use hypriotOS on all four raspberry PI 3 since after all it is 64 bits.
-This distribution is prepared with docker 1.13.1 by Dieter Reuter excellent work.
+This distribution is prepared with *docker 1.13.1* by Dieter Reuter excellent work.
 You find the image here on github.
 Follow the instructions by Dieter.
 I flash this to a SD card using etcher on OSX, that the only differences.

 	image: https://github.com/DieterReuter/image-builder-rpi64/releases/tag/v20170303-185520
 	repo: https://github.com/DieterReuter/image-builder-rpi64